-Students have two tax deductions available to them: the tuition and fees deduction and the student loan interest deduction.
+Students and their parents have two tax deductions available to them: the tuition and fees deduction and the student loan interest deduction.
 (Note: The tuition and fees deduction originally expired at the end of 2016, but the Bipartisan Budget Act of 2018 extended it for 2017.)

 Option #1: Tuition And Fees Deduction

 Whom it's for: Any taxpayer who paid qualified education expenses.
-However, you are ineligible if you have a filing status of "married filing separately" or if another person can claim an exemption for you as a dependent on his or her tax return.
+However, you are ineligible if your filing status is "married filing separately" or if another person can claim an exemption for you as a dependent on his or her tax return.

 How much it's worth: This deduction covers 100% of qualified higher education expenses up to $4,000.
 The actual maximum you qualify for will depend on your modified adjusted gross income (MAGI).
 Single filers with an MAGI above $80,000 are ineligible for this credit.
 For married borrowers filing jointly, the MAGI limit is $160,000.

 Expenses that qualify: Generally, qualified expenses include all costs that you have to pay in order to enroll/attend an eligible educational institution.